farizanjum/Civic-Now/README.md

 ## 🏆 Hackathon Submission

-This project is a submission for the [Hackathon Name] hackathon.
+This project is a submission for the xto10x by Masai hackathon.
 CivicNow is a digital civic engagement platform that bridges the gap between local governments and their communities, making democratic participation more accessible, inclusive, and effective.

 ## 🌟 Vision & Mission